 Day 12 is a long driving day, but despite this spend your afternoon in Savannah.
 Do the driving in the morning and evening.

 We walked a bit around Savannah and then decided to take a historical bus ride.
 In a bus you drive around the city stopping at landmarks.
 All while real and historical characters made their appearance in the bus and told their story.
 A fun way to learn more about the history of Savannah.
 After this fun afternoon we drove straight towards Titusville in Florida, only stopping for dinner.

 Day 13 & 14: Titusville & Kennedy Space Center

 On the 13th day we took a rest day and did some swimming at our hotel.
 After that long drive the day before and all the hiking and attractions we visited the days before we needed a break.

 We visited the Kennedy Space Center on the 14th day.
 The attractions kept us busy all day long.
-We had visited the year before and loved it so much, our son wanted to come back here.
+We had visited the year before on our Florida road trip and loved it so much, our son wanted to come back here.
 He was a bit disappointed that the Angry Birds Center was gone, he had enjoyed that the most the year before.
 But overall we had a great time visiting.